jacebenson/cedar/docs/versioned_docs/version-2.0/serverless-functions.md

 You can think of serverless functions as API Endpoints, and in the future we'll update the terminology used.

-Originally, Redwood apps were intended to be deployed as serverless functions to AWS Lambda.
-Whenever a Redwood app is deployed to a "serverful" environment such as Fly or Render, a Fastify server is started and your Redwood app's functions in `api/src/functions` are automatically registered onto the server.
+Originally, Cedar apps were intended to be deployed as serverless functions to AWS Lambda.
+Whenever a Cedar app is deployed to a "serverful" environment such as Fly or Render, a Fastify server is started and your Cedar app's functions in `api/src/functions` are automatically registered onto the server.
 Request adapters are also automatically configured to handle the translation between Fastify's request and reply objects to the functions' AWS Lambda signature.

 :::

-Redwood looks for serverless functions in `api/src/functions`.
+Cedar looks for serverless functions in `api/src/functions`.
 Each function is mapped to a URI based on its filename.
 For example, you can find `api/src/functions/graphql.js` at `http://localhost:8911/graphql`.

 ## Creating Serverless Functions

-Creating serverless functions is easy with Redwood's function generator:
+Creating serverless functions is easy with Cedar's function generator:

 ```bash
 yarn rw g function <name>